 To add a new field to the resource, select the plus (+) icon next to the schema’s name in the canvas, or next to the object-type field that you want to define the field under.

 After selecting the plus (+) icon, a New field appears in in the canvas, located within a root-level object that is namespaced to your unique tenant ID (shown as

 _tenantId in the example below).
-All fields that are added to a schema through custom classes and mixins are automatically placed within this namespace to prevent conflicts with other fields from Adobe-provided classes and mixins.
+All fields that are added to a schema through custom classes and field groups are automatically placed within this namespace to prevent conflicts with other fields from Adobe-provided classes and field groups.